Social Dialogue: an essential driver of Decent Work

 Better Work Action Plan

-In this next phase, Better Work will work closely with other ILO units and constituents to further strengthen social dialogue at all levels– enterprise, sector, and national – to ensure a human-centred recovery from the COVID-19 pandemic and build greater resilience to future shocks.
+In this phase, Better Work is working closely with other ILO units and constituents to further strengthen social dialogue at all levels– enterprise, sector, and national.

-Better Work’s approach to social dialogue will align with and support ILO and national priorities.
+Better Work’s approach to social dialogue aligns with and supports ILO and national priorities.
 Our Social Dialogue Action Plan is responsive and designed to evolve over the lifetime of our strategy, Sustaining Impact, 2022/27.
 In consultation with global and national partners, we will continue to refine our action plans to ensure they support long-term, progressive change.